csc7/PP5_CI_GDEC/README.md

 No e-commerce/service provider in first page = 3;
 E-commerce after first page = 4
 E-commerce in first page = 5)
+Just to have an idea and assign a quantification to the selection, the "Volume" is multiplied by the "Quality Factor" (and divided by 1000000 to have smaller figures).
+This is a subjective approach, however the results are still interesting:

 | Keywords | Volume (from Google.com) | Content, general description (searching in Google.com) | "Quality Factor" | Volume x "Quality Factor" / 1000000 |
 | ---- | ---- | ---- | ---- | ---- |
 | Keywords                      | Volume (from Google.com)  | Content, general description (searching in Google.com)                                           | "Quality Factor"     |   Volume x "Quality Factor" / 1000000 |